 Technical analysis is used to create market forecasts and build trading strategies based on how the market is acting.
 A technician creates an objective set of rules to analyze price action and minimize the role of their own emotions on trading.

-Technical analysts will usually only study what prices are doing rather than analyzing the business and financial statements of a company.
+Technical analysts will usually only study what prices are doing rather than analyzing a company’s business and financial statements.
 Technicians may also ignore economic news.
-Using only the past trading action, technical analysts will evaluate the future potential of an investment.
+Using only past trading action, technical analysts will evaluate the future potential of an investment.

-The chart below offers an example of some of the tools a technical analyst could apply to the markets.
-In very general terms, this chart shows a promising long trade set up.
-Price is moving higher and an uptrend is in place.
-The price action depicted could be considered a triangle consolidation pattern and traders would be looking for an upside breakout in price.
+The chart below offers an example of just some tools a technical analyst could apply to the markets.
+In very general terms, this chart shows a promising long trade setup.
+Price is moving higher, and an uptrend is in place.
+The price action depicted could be considered a triangle consolidation pattern, and traders would be looking for an upside breakout in price.

-The pattern offers a price target of $116 a share, which represents a potential gain of 17%.
+The pattern offers a price target of $116 a share, representing a potential gain of 17%.
 A stop-loss could be entered at the lower line in the pattern, near $90, setting the trade’s risk at about 3%.

-The indicator shown measures the momentum, or speed, of the price move, and that is confirming the price action showing a consolidation.
+The indicator in the bottom panel measures the momentum, or speed, of the price move, confirming the price action showing a consolidation.
 Since the indicator is positive, the odds favor an upside breakout in the pattern.
 The narrowing of the bands around the indicator, the red and green solid lines in the chart, would lead a technician to believe that an expansion in volatility is possible.
-This means the breakout from the triangle pattern could be followed by a rapid price move and traders would want to be ready for that.
+This means the breakout from the triangle pattern could be followed by a rapid price move, and traders would want to be ready for that.

-There are a number of technical analysts actively trading the markets.
-Price action in stocks does often respond as expected at important technical trading points.
+There are many technical analysts actively trading the markets.
+Price action in stocks often responds as expected at important technical trading points.
 And applying the rules of technical analysis can offer traders an opportunity to profit.